 Patchwork, her CD recorded with piano & released in 2016 by the French Record Label Evidence Classics, enhances great Eastern European composers from the XXth c.
 The French music magazine Diapason awarded Patchwork with 5 Diapasons, 3*** for Classica and the German Magazine Fono Forum was awarded Patchwork with 4**** for Music & 4**** for Recording.
 This CD and the artist received a good critics from Christoph Schlüren by Crescendo Magazine, from Gérard Pangon by Musik Zen, from the Luxemboug Review Pizzicato, from Frédéric Hutman by Classicagenda.
 She participated to some differents Radios Programms in France, such as France Musique, France Culture, RCJ.

 In 2019, Raquele Magalhaes recorded works with pianist Mathilde Carré for the NoMadPlay application.
 Also in 2019, Raquele Magalhaes and Marie-Josèphe Jude recorded their new album Flute Transcriptions for the NoMad Music label.
-The release of the album and the concerts are scheduled for spring 202
+The release of the album and the concerts are scheduled to 2021.

 Raquele Magalhães has taken part in research about multiphonic sounds and has participated in innovative musical creations, with composers such as Hugues Dufourt, Bernat Vivancos and Pierre Farago.
 The last two composers are dedicated to her some pieces.